Mother’s Day Ideas In and around Boston

 I plan to have another celebration with Mom (and family) – on a day trip to Newport, Rhode Island.
 We might visit one of the historic mansions, but we might also just do the Cliff Walk (considered one of the most beautiful walks in the country).
 You could visit a winery nearby, or – to feel like a true tourist for a day- take a trolley tour all the way to Castle Inn.
 For more Newport activities, check the town’s official destination website.

 UPDATE: CHANGE OF PLANS!
 We are having an afternoon tea at the historic Blithewold estate in Bristol Rhode Island with views over Narraganset Bay (we will be able to tour the property and, hopefully, the gardens -if it does not rain- before the Tea).
-They have just opened a second seating on Mother’s Day to accommodate high demand.
-Here is registration link.
+Here is our report from touring and tea party!
+(It did rain, so we now MUST come back!)

 You could also plan a day trip to Cape Cod.
 Walk on one of the National Seashore’s beaches in Eastham or visit Heritage Museums and Gardens in Sandwich (with its largest public garden in Southern New England).
 Mothers receive free admission on May 12.

 HOUSE MUSEUMS have a special place in my heart (and on my weekends’ agenda).